 Babies are usually calmed by skin to skin contact and their feedings.
 Babies generally do well without pain relievers after a frenectomy.
-Only if your normal soothing methods are not working, do we find it appropriate to give pain medication.
+Only if your normal soothing methods are not working, does our Hudsonville, MI, pediatric dentist find it appropriate to suggest pain medication.
 Most babies will cry within the first few hours of treatment and comfort will increase with time, especially within the first 48 hours.

-You should check specifically for a recommended dose of Tylenol based on your baby’s weight from your baby’s doctor, the pediatric dentist doing the release, or from your pharmacist.
+You should check specifically for a recommended dose of Tylenol based on your baby’s weight from your baby’s doctor, our pediatric dentist who performed the release, or from your pharmacist.
 Tylenol should only be given every 6 hours to prevent overdose.
-If your baby has any current diagnosed liver problems, Tylenol should not be taken.
-We do not recommend giving Motrin (Ibuprofen) to a baby under 6 months of age.
+If your baby has any currently diagnosed liver problems, Tylenol should not be taken.
+We also do not recommend giving Motrin (Ibuprofen) to a baby under 6 months of age.

-The main risk of any frenectomy procedure is re-attachment because the mouth heals very quickly.
+The main risk ofis re-attachment because the mouth heals very quickly.
 Quick oral healing is normally a great thing, but in this situation, it may cause partial re-attachment of your baby’s tie release at the fold of either their lip or tongue site.
 This may cause persistence, a return or worsening of some of the tie’s symptoms.

 For babies, the exercises can be done even when sleeping.
 The lift of the lip needs to be high enough to see that the fold of the diamond is gently spread.
 The lift of the lip should occlude both nares.
 The lift of the tongue should be with solid counter pressure on the floor of the mouth.
 You can also gently pull the chin down to see the spread of the diamond.
 Do these exercises until the diamond shaped areas are the same in their inside appearance/color as the surrounding tissue.

 In addition to lifts and sweeps, it is important to encourage tongue movement to increase the underdeveloped oral strength.
-Your baby has increased ability to elevate their tongue, move it from left to right, and extension (sticking the tongue out).
+Your baby now has an increased ability to elevate their tongue, move it from left to right, and extend (sticking the tongue out).
 These are the movements that need to be exercised and developed.

 Your child may need additional care from other providers after treatment.
-The doctor will have recommendations based on your child’s specific needs.
+Our dentist will have recommendations based on your child’s specific needs.
 These providers may include an IBCLC, lactation counselor, craniosacral therapist, occupational therapist, myofunctional therapist, speech pathologist, and/or chiropractor.

 Please do not hesitate to contact our office with any questions or concerns.